pjavier98/tor-file-transfer-project/documentation.md

 submitted by clients such as:

 ```
   >> list
-List the connections and the amount of online clients
+  List all the connections and the amount of online clients
 *-------------------------------------------------------------------------*
   >> clear
   Clean the terminal
 *-------------------------------------------------------------------------*
   >> exit
   Logs out if no clients are online
 ```

 ## Clients: